 Playing piano is the result of some long tough years of practice.
 It was my mother’s idea supported by my father.
 I hated it as a child.
 The sound I was making made me shudder.
-It was loud and dissonant, as my fingers stumbled over the keys, refusing to do what my brain wanted them to do.
-I complained that the notes looked like black bean sprouts.
+It was loud and dissonant as my fingers stumbled over the keys, stubbornly refusing to do what my brain wanted them to do.
+I accused the notes of looking like black bean sprouts.
 Tired of my complaints, my mother let me quit.

 Years passed.
 I found myself curious to try it again.
-My older sister started out the same time I did, and had been practicing and improving by leaps and bounds, now playing some more advance pieces that made me wishful.
-Not sure if I was serious about it, my mother began teaching me herself instead of sending me to expensive lessons, and lo and behold!
+My older sister started out the same time I did, and had been practicing and improving by leaps and bounds.
+She was now playing some more advance pieces that made me wishful.
+Not sure if I was serious about it, my mother began teaching me herself instead of sending me to costly lessons, and lo and behold!
 I began improving at age 12.

 “Piano”, 5″ x 7″ Watercolor, 2012, by Frances Ku.